-As part of the collective effort to reduce the spread of COVID-19, Regional Council has approved procedures for Virtual Public Hearings.
-The procedures for Virtual Public Hearings are outlined in Schedule 1 of Administrative Order 2020-009-ADM Respecting COVID-19.
+Regional Council has approved procedures for Virtual Public Hearings.
+The procedures for Virtual Public Hearings are outlined in Appendix B of Administrative Order One, Respecting the Procedures of the Council.
 [PDF]

 Public hearings are typically held to discuss: